View New Upcoming retreats

 2) Deconditioning & Conditioning.

-After Sotāpanna-Insight your mind will become more sensitive to attraction and aversion in seated meditation and daily life than it was before.
+After Sotāpanna-Insight your mind will become more sensitive to desire and aversion in seated meditation and daily life than it was before.
 This will also mean a higher sensitivity to dukkha (friction/suffering) in everything you think, say and do.
-The increased sensitivity to dukkha can be used to increase your minds disenchantment toward habitual patterns by intentionally following them with clear comprehension (if they do not cause harm to others or significant harm to yourself).
+The increased sensitivity to dukkha can be used to increase your mind's disenchantment toward habitual patterns by intentionally following them with clear comprehension (if they do not cause harm to others or significant harm to yourself).

 It is important therefore to keep be sensitive to where your attention rests and to apply it appropriately toward kusala (wholesome) states of mind and toward the pleasantness and content happiness of relaxing and letting go.
 This regular checking in and inclining your mind toward wholesomeness plus refinement and enjoyment of sila (morality) will significantly lower your experience of dukkha and protect your family and friends around you from the indifference that can arise through disenchantment unsupported by kusala qualities.